census-instrumentation/opencensus-website/content/core-concepts/tracing.md

 Multiple exporters can be registered to upload the data to various different backends.
-Users can unregister the exporters if they no longer are needed.
+Users can unregister the exporters if they are no longer needed.

-See [exporters](/core-concepts/exporters) to learn more.
+Please visit the page [exporters](/core-concepts/exporters) to learn more about exporters.